canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 Waiting for certificates to be created...
 ```

-4. On any control plane node, run the commands provided in the output:
+4. Approve the CSRs by running the commands from the previous output on any control plane node:

 ```
 k8s kubectl certificate approve k8sd-3974895791729870959-worker-kubelet-serving